jondcampbell/vue-fantasy-picker/README.md

 - Highlight top players in each category and players who are in top X players in the most categories
 - Working settings tools to modify configuration
 - Player filter by position
+- Show the strength summary of my team or taken players(other teams)
 - Player searching by partial name
 - Mark your team
 - Mark players unavailable